 Consensus Cloud Solutions Shareholder News: Johnson Fistel Urges Investors with Losses to Reach Out Regarding Class Action Investigation

-/EIN News/ -- SAN DIEGO, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating whether Consensus Cloud Solutions, Inc. (NASDAQ: CCSI), any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
+San Diego, California--(Newsfile Corp. - February 26, 2023) - Shareholder rights law firm Johnson Fistel, LLP is investigating whether Consensus Cloud Solutions, Inc. CCSI, any of its executive officers, or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.
 The investigation focuses on investors' losses and whether they may be recovered under federal securities laws.

 What if I purchased Consensus Cloud Solutions common stock?
 If you purchased Consensus Cloud Solutions common stock and suffered significant losses on your investment, join our investigation now: